 To start building a schedule, it’s helpful to think about each class as part of a strong foundation.
-You want your foundation to support future work, but you also want some breadth so that the structure you build feels more like a comfortable house than a grain silo.
-Consider your long range plans, but allow yourself an opportunity to explore.
-In this way you will develop a personally coherent, meaningful education out of the diverse courses that Stanford offers.
+You want your foundation to both support future work and incorporate breadth so that the structure you build feels more like a comfortable house than a grain silo.
+Consider your long range plans, and allow yourself opportunities to explore.
+In this way, you will develop a personally coherent, meaningful education out of the diverse courses that Stanford offers.

 Tips For Building Your Schedule

-Explore unfamiliar subjects.
-Not sure what a field is?
+- Explore unfamiliar subjects.
+Not sure what a particular field is all about?
 Simply curious?
 Try taking a class or, at least, shopping a class in that area.
 Many of Stanford’s fields will be entirely new to you, but there's no need to restrict yourself to areas you've already experienced.
 Check out Frosh-Friendly Courses to find a good gateway course into an area you're interested in.
 You can learn about the options that are out there and perhaps fulfill a Ways requirement along the way.

-Understand that some paths (engineering in particular, but also the sciences and pre-med) will have a series of requirements that need to be addressed in a certain order.
-Use Explore Degrees and the Engineering Handbook to see what those requirements are, and to incorporate them into your plans.
+- Understand that some paths (engineering in particular, but also the sciences and pre-med) will have a series of requirements that need to be addressed in a certain order.
+Use the Stanford Bulletin and the Engineering Handbook to see what those requirements are, and to incorporate them into your plans.
 Consider your current plans for a major or career path.
 Are there any classes that you need to take this quarter in order to make regular progress toward that goal?
 If so, make sure to take those classes.